 However, in the event of an outbreak, financial plans need to be developed to provide an immediate provision of contingency funds to respond to disease emergencies.
 These are for expenditure required over and above normal operating costs for the concerned agencies.
-Plans and budget should be approved by NICC after review for an immediate disease containment activity as per the provisions of the Disaster Management Act of Bhutan 2013.
-The concerned agencies (DoL & BAFRA) will then propose reimbursement of funds through the IOC to the NICC for review and approval of the budget and activities.
+Plans and budget for response during ASF outbreak(s) must be finalized by the TWG, in consultation with the IOC and should be approved by NICC after review for an immediate disease containment activity as per the provisions of the Disaster Management Act of Bhutan 2013.
 The NICC will forward the budget requisition to the MoF for final approval and sanction.
-The MoF shall release the approved budget to the IOC through the concerned RLDCs.
+The MoF shall release the approved budget to the IOC through the Department of Livestock.